 Upper Division Honors is a housing option for students enrolled in the Honors Program.
 In addition to living among Honors students, the community is enhanced by Senior Fellows.

 Senior Fellows are upper division Honors students who are familiar with the Honors Program and have a strong commitment to help other students learn how to complete an Honors education.
-They serve as Honors program liaisons as well as promote and encourage activities among the Honors community in Harter and Sharp.
+They serve as Honors program liaisons as well as promote and encourage activities among the Honors community.

 Upper Division Honors Housing is only available for students in the Honors Program.